itsbinay/HKUST-Robotics-SoftwareTut-2019/Tutorial 0 - C Programming/cw-answer/README.md

     printf("Test");
 }
 ```
-is the short form of the following code
+is equivalent to the following code
 ```c
 {
     int i = 0;